bdiaz4/Wine-Not/README.md

 # Wine-Not
 A mobile app written in Python.
 Upload a picture of a wine bottle or a whole wine list to get tailored suggestions.
-Keep track of which wines you liked and did not like
+Keep track of which wines you liked and did not like.
+All data about the wines was collected through a large premade dataset.

 ## Required libraries
 `pip install opencv-python`